-How do workforces affect payroll proficiency?
+How does workforce affect payroll proficiency?

 Scores by country

-The impact of workforces: size matters
+The impact of workforce: size matters

 Els Hanssens, Sales Director International Markets at SD Worx

-Ranked from most proficient to least proficient:
+Ranked from most proficient to least proficient